Civil Engineer Cover Letter Samples (Email Examples)

 Sign off

-The last part is to sign off the cover letter using phrases like “Sincerely” or “Best regards.”
+The last part is to sign off using phrases like “Sincerely” or “Best regards.”
 These phrases are polite and professional, as required in an official letter.

 Your signature

 Remember to include your name and your signature.
-It is a formal way of finishing up your letter.
+It is a formal way of ending your letter.

-Tip: As you write and format your cover letter, keep in mind how you formatted your résumé.
+As you write and format your cover letter, keep in mind how you formatted your résumé.
 These two documents should have similar styles to show that you are professional, coherent, and consistent.
-Therefore, ensure you use the same font, font sizes, and formatting styles you used in your résumé to write your cover letter.
+Therefore, ensure you use the same font, font sizes, and formatting styles you used in your résumé.

-Below is a civil engineering cover letter template and samples that you can use as an example to understand what is expected of you as you write a cover letter to secure the civil engineering job:
+Below is a template and samples that you can use as an example to understand what is expected of you as you write a cover letter to secure the civil engineering job:

 Template